Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 B – SCOTTISH PARLIAMENT BUILDING – There is a free entrance and you can admire its architecture inside and out.

 C – PALACE OF HOLYROODHOUSE – It stands at the end of the Royal Mile and it is The Queen’s official residence in Scotland.
-The palace is the home of Scottish royal history with lots of rooms to explore.
-You can check out opening hours and book tickets on this website.
+The palace is the home of Scottish royal history, with many rooms to explore.
+You can check out opening hours and book entry tickets here.

-D – ARTHUR’S SEAT – It’s located the Holyrood Park and provides beautiful panoramic views of Edinburgh.
-There is a bit strenuous hike to the top so you need to take that into consideration.
+D – ARTHUR’S SEAT – It’s located in Holyrood Park and provides beautiful panoramic views of Edinburgh.
+There is a bit strenuous hike to the top so you need to consider that.
 There are several routes to reach the top and you need to allow 2-3 hours for that.
+Not comfortable hiking alone? book a guided Arthur’s Seat hike.

 Scotland Road Trip: Day 4 – Edinburgh to Inverness